neil-zip/WhiteLabelPress/README.md

 ```

 ### Tech Support
-You can reach out https://threads.net/@gemba_workspace (WhiteLabel will be available on Gemba Workspaces soon)
+You can reach out https://threads.net/@gemba_workspace (WhiteLabel sites will be available on Gemba Workspace soon)